-The recognition comes from the Global Power City Index (GPCI), issued by the Institute for Urban Strategies at the Mori Memorial Foundation in Japan, one of the leading global rankings that evaluates the performance and competitiveness of major cities.
+The recognition comes from the Global Power City Index (GPCI), issued by the Institute for Urban Strategies at the Mori Memorial Foundation in Japan — one of the leading global rankings evaluating the performance and competitiveness of major cities.

-Dubai achieved a 100 percent satisfaction score in the cleanliness category under the Environment pillar, outperforming major global cities assessed in the index.
+Dubai achieved a 100% satisfaction score in the cleanliness category under the Environment pillar, outperforming every other major global city assessed in the index.

-The result reinforces Dubai’s reputation for high standards of urban management, sustainability and quality of life, strengthening its global position as an attractive destination to live, work and visit.
+The result strengthens Dubai's reputation for high standards of urban management, sustainability, and quality of life, cementing its position as an attractive destination to live, work, and visit.

 How the Global Power City Index ranks cities